 With so much to boast, it wasn’t just the city itself that received accolades from Southern Living.
 Its restaurants, serene and sophisticated shops and all-star accommodations were also among “The South’s Best.”

-While the Mansion on Forsyth Park earned the number sixth spot on The South’s Best Hotels, Foley House Inn took the number one spot for The South’s Best Inns in 2017.
-Southern Living also named The Paris Market and Brocante The South’s Best Shop, with ShopSCAD featured as the third best.
+The Grey garnered the number two spot of The South’s Best Restaurants in 2017.
+The Mansion on Forsyth Park earned the number sixth spot on The South’s Best Hotels.
+Foley House Inn took the number one spot for The South’s Best Inns in 2017.
+Southern Living also named The Paris Market and Brocante The South’s Best Shop, with ShopSCAD featured in third.

 Just a short drive away, Tybee Island, also known as Savannah’s Beach, took the number 10 spot for The South’s Best Islands, while 85 miles away, the Golden Isles’ St. Simons Island earned the number two spot.